RikkuX491/phase-4-lecture-5-relationships-association-proxy-and-serializer-mixin/README.md

 export FLASK_RUN_PORT=7000
 ```

-6. We will write code in the `models.py` file to implement constraints, validations, and SerializerMixin.
+6. We will write code in the `models.py` file to create relationships between the tables and define our serializer rules.

 7. Enter the command `flask run` or `python app.py` in the terminal to run the Flask app (make sure that you are in the `server` directory before running these terminal commands).